glen-mac/nalu935/README.md

 Beta 2: minor fixes, fixed cydia impactor problem.

 Beta 3: UI change, new background, added "Ride The Wave" for the button
-        and added "You road the wave!" to the alert.
+        and added "You rode the wave!" to the alert.

 Beta 4: Support for iPads.